jump-dev/MathOptInterface.jl/docs/src/tutorials/latency.md

     This is a slightly simplified explanation.
 Read the [precompilation tutorial](https://julialang.org/blog/2021/01/precompile_tutorial/) for a more in-depth discussion on back-edges.

-Unfortunately, the design of MOI means that this is a frequent occurence!
+Unfortunately, the design of MOI means that this is a frequent occurrence!
 We have a bunch of types in `MOI.Utilities` that wrap types defined in external packages (i.e., the `Optimizer`s), which implement methods of functions defined in `MOI` (e.g., `add_variable`, `add_constraint`).